stephimarie/All_about_SMarie/README.md

 * Must contain your personalized information. (bio, name, images, links to social media, etc.)

 * Must properly utilize Bootstrap components and grid system.

+* Use an HTML validation service to ensure that each page has valid HTML.

+* On an `xs` screen, content should take up the entire screen.
+On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
+Check out various sites on your mobile device vs. your computer to see examples of these differences.

 ### Bonus